Adlai-1/Food-Delivery-API/README.md

 NB: Both end points are GET methods and require the _User_ token access before for a successful request can be made.

 ## The '/menu' Router
-### '/resturant/:resturantId' -> returns menu associated with resturantId
+### '/resturant/:resturantId' -> returns menu associated with resturantId.
 * Route Path -> '/menu/resturant/:resturantId'
 * Request URL -> http://localhost:5000/menu/resturant/4b6
 where resturantId = 4b6